10445NAT Diploma of Ministry (Christian Studies) – On Campus

 Students can expect to graduate with a deeper knowledge of the Bible and valuable practical skills for ministry both formally and informally.
 Throughout this course, students will be constantly challenged as they engage in hands-on practical ministry within a Biblical framework.

-Applicants must be actively involved in a Christian church and be able to read and write English to a sufficient standard to work with the supplied course materials (samples of course materials are
+Applicants must be at least 18 years old(international students only applicable) who completed Year 12 or equivalent or mature age entry, and actively involved in a Christian church and be able to read and write English to a sufficient standard to work with the supplied course materials (samples of course materials are

 available for review).

 WORK-BASED TRAINING (WBT)

 In addition to study time students are required to complete 480 hours of volunteer work within their local church, where they can gain skills and experience in serving others.
 Experience can be gained serving on a ministry team such as hospitality, music, children or administration.
 This volunteer work is called “Work-Based Training”.

 RECOGNITION OF PRIOR LEARNING